-The HSC Provost Office, OUPD-HSC Campus, HSC Student Affairs, and the Office of Human Resources' Training and Development Division participate in a number of programs to encourage personal safety and security.
+The HSC Provost Office, OUPD-HSC Campus, HSC Student Affairs, and Human Resources' Training and Development participate in a number of programs to encourage personal safety and security.

 Sexual Assault Awareness Week: Sexual Assault Awareness Week is sponsored by HSC Student Counseling Services.
 During this week, participants are provided with information and programming focused on interpersonal violence, sexual assault and sexual misconduct.